Publication of Complaint Information Policy

 - preventing disruption to the orderly administration of justice, taking into account the possibility that another judicial officer may be assumed or speculated to be the subject of the complaint.

-- the content of a judicial officer’s response (if any) to a complaint.
+- the content of a judicial officer’s response (if any) to a complaint under section 14 of the Act.

 - Where the Commission publishes complaint information about best practice or model judicial conduct or behaviour, the relevant judicial officer’s identity will only be published with their consent.